chimpymike/dotfiles/README.md

 dotfiles
 ========
 My dotfiles.

-Probably not useful but at least I'll know what I did ...
+Probably not useful for anybody else but at least I'll know what I did ...